apache/datafusion-ray/docs/README.md

   under the License.
 -->

-# RaySQL Design Documentation
+# DataFusion Ray Design Documentation

-RaySQL is a distributed SQL query engine that is powered by DataFusion.
+DataFusion Ray is a distributed SQL query engine that is powered by DataFusion and Ray.

 DataFusion provides a high-performance query engine that is already partition-aware, with partitions being executed in parallel in separate threads.
-RaySQL provides a distributed query planner that translates a DataFusion physical plan into a distributed plan.
+DataFusion Ray provides a distributed query planner that translates a DataFusion physical plan into a distributed plan.

 Let's walk through an example to see how that works.
 We'll use [SQLBench-H](https://github.com/sql-benchmarks/sqlbench-h)